 - whether or not you share a child.

 If you wish to obtain a PFA in Delaware, you need to go to Family Court to apply.
 In New Castle County, the Courthouse is located on King Street in Wilmington.
-The Domestic Violence Advocacy Program (DVAP) provides assistance to victims throughout the court process to obtain a PFA.
+You are strongly encouraged to utilize assistance from the Domestic Violence Advocacy Program (DVAP).
+DVAP provides court advocates who can assist throughout the court process to obtain a PFA, starting with completing the initial forms.
 To contact DVAP, see the numbers listed below.
 DVAP is a service provided by Child, Inc, which provides a number of additional services related to intimate partner violence.
-Professional advocate/counselors at Student Wellness & Health Promotion can also assist & accompany you to court.
+Professional advocates at UD’s Student Wellness & Health Promotion can also assist & accompany you to court.

 Victim Advocacy Programs: